waggle-sensor/nodecontroller-v1/README.md

 * Managing management connections.
 (Reverse SSH Tunnel)
 * Wagman interaction.

+Note that this software was originally targetting the ODROID C1+, so some components may require significant tweaks before running them on other devices.

 ## Setup

 First, we assume that the [core](https://github.com/waggle-sensor/core) repo has already been set up on a device.